apoudelnd/apoudelnd.github.io/_pages/about.md

 ======

 <ul>
-  <li>11.12 - 11.16 | the 2024 conference on empirical methods in natural language processing, miami, florida 🌴🌴</li>
+  <li>11.12 - 11.16 | the 2024 conference on empirical methods in natural language processing (emnlp), miami, florida 🌴🌴</li>
   <li>09.05 - 09.08 | presented our work "approval and legacy" at american political science association (apsa), philadelphia, pa 🔔🔔</li>
   <li>07.01 - 07.14 | attended summer school on ai and sustainability at tsinghua univeristy, beijing, china 🇨🇳🇨🇳 </li>
   <li>06.24 - 06.27 | participated in "using deliberative technologies in polarized contexts" workshop. organized by toda peace institute at the university of notre dame's kroc institute, south bend, indiana 🇺🇸🇺🇸 </li>